 Line 123: the Alta River is not shown in Fig. 2. >>This sentence was re-written to describe where the Alta River was in relation to the Altafjord, shown in Fig. 2.
 Line 138: Where are the main fishing areas? (the release site is not shown in Fig. 2) >>This sentence was re-written for clarity.

 Lines 135-140: The choice of starting date of the model is unclear.
 The fish were released on the 22 May and it took approximately three days to leave the fjord.
 Why choosing 27 May as the starting date for the model?
 Specify. >> The reason for changing the start date of the model was for running sensitivity analyses to see if the trajectories were affected.
 The 25 May was used as a baseline for start point “B”, at the entrance of the Altafjord.
 The 27 May was used for start points that were approximately two days’ travel from “B”.
+This is clearified in the Material and method section.

 Line 286: Be more specific than too much. >>The wording has been changed.
 Line 304: Miller et al 1998 is missing in the reference list >>The discussion of Miller et al. 1998 was removed from the manuscript.
 Lines 336, 340, 342, 352.
 Does the Journal accept references to figures in the Discussion section? >> All figure references were removed from the discussion.
 Line 388.
 Correct to Laksefiskeri. >>This was done.
 Lines 404-406.
 Batchelder 2006 is not referred to in the manuscript Lines 420-421: Gifford et al 2007 is not referred to in the manuscript Lines 473-478: Pedersen et al 2000 and Pedersen et al 2003 are not referred to in the manuscript >>These references were removed.
 Table 1.
 Is the random swimming speed of 2.0 m/s correct? >>Yes, 2.0 m/s was used as a random swimming speed in the model and a maximum speed for filtering geolocations.
 Table 2.
 Specify that these parameters are for Tag 1, only. >>This was completed.
 Fig. 2.
 The locations of Alta River and the release site are missing. >>Descriptions were added in both the text and figure legend.
 Fig. 4.
 Are the two figures interchanged? >>Yes, they were.
 Thanks for noticing!
 This has been fixed now.